 - On the Balance sheet (page 3), check to ensure that the Start numbers are the same as they were from last quarter's Start numbers.
 They do not change at all through the year.
 They should match the Ending numbers from the previous year's Domesday.
-If they change, you have made an error somewhere. - Check Page 6, Inventory Detail feeds page 3 line d.
+If they change, you have made an error somewhere. - Check pages 5 a/b, Assets and Liabilities.
+These pages have the most potential for screwing up the Start numbers.
+Remember that the "Prior" numbers come from the ending numbers for the previous year's Domesday.
+They should never change. - Check Page 6, Inventory Detail, which feeds page 3 line d.
 I have found that page 6 data does not come forward in the generation.
 You may need to copy the data from last quarter's report, before you can update it for anything that might have sold. - Page 14, Funds, does not come forward in the generation.
 You will need to reenter the data for the funds, and update for new numbers.